 What about the claim that psychology majors can start and execute projects with limited information or experience?
 Most undergraduates have limited information and experience.
 However, psychology majors learn the tools to cope with this situation because they learn about such organizational skills as time management and self-regulation (the ability to pace yourself).
 They also learn about motivation and managing emotions, which are two factors that contribute to the ability to get a job done even when the task is unclear at the outset.

 Some potentially contradictory data about the benefits of the psych major came from a 2010 Wall Street Journal report.
 In a national survey, college alumni who graduated between 1999 and 2010 rated their satisfaction with their career path.
 Compared to the 54% of chemical engineers who said they were satisfied or very satisfied with their careers, only 26% of the over 10,000 former psychology majors felt positive about the direction their careers had taken them.
 The title of the article was “Psych Majors Aren’t Happy with Options.”
 However, the survey didn’t justify this conclusion.
 There was no direct evidence to show that the former psych majors felt that their college major was to blame for their lack of satisfaction.
 If the question was worded differently, the surveyors might have directly assessed whether the alums actually regretted their choice of a major instead of being dissatisfied with their careers more generally.
 We also don’t know if these students chose psychology because they couldn’t think of a better alternative, leading them to a less focused career path than students who majored in engineering, business, or computers.
-Had the article’s authors taken a course in psychological research, it’s quite likely they would have avoided this fatal flaw in their logic.

 Copyright Susan Krauss Whitbourne, Ph.D.
 2012